Adreet21/Maze--Reinforcement-Learning/README.md

 # MAZE Solving (Reinforcement Learning)

 This is a maze problem where there are keys, fires, and a door.
-The environment was modeled as an<br>MDP (Markov decision process).
+The environment was modelled as an<br>MDP (Markov decision process).

 The objective is for the agent to escape through the exit door using the key while avoiding the fire.